vectorgrp/XCPlite/docs/CAL_RCU.md

 This particular implementation shows how to implement XCP specific features (like page switching, freeze, copy, init, atomic transactions for consistency, ...) on top of the basic lock-less and wait-free calibration access pattern.

 The terms calibration segment and calibration block used in this document have basically the same meaning.
 A calibration memory segment is a calibration memory block that represents an XCP/A2L MEMORY_SEGMENT and implements its XCP specific functionality.
+A calibration block just wraps a calibration parameter struct and makes calibration thread-safe and consistent.

 ## Functional Overview: